Comms As A Data Engineer

 You should now see something like the following in Airflow UI.

 Now, you’re stakeholders will come across your comms whether they’d like to or not.
 They naturally go check on ETLs or go into Airflow during pipeline dev.
 It’s hard to ignore in house banner ads.
+Drop a comment if you have recommendations for other ways to do comms as a Data Engineer.

 Happy coding!